Today I’m showing you a fun Easter craft. You know how much I love my neutrals but today we’re having fun with color!

 TUTORIAL:

-1. Spray entire egg with a spray adhesive glue like Krylon over newspaper and wait 20 seconds or so.
+1. Spray entire egg with a spray adhesive glue over newspaper and wait 20 seconds or so.
 Wrap twine around egg starting close to the bottom.
 Continuously wrap the egg until you get to the top.

 2. Put a dab of white glue or Mod Podge at the top, cut off twine and poke end bit down.
 Hold in place for about 10 seconds so it really sticks.

-3. Go back to the bottom end, spray adhesive glue, and wrap twine until you reach the end and dab with glue.
+3. Go back to the bottom end, spray adhesive glue and wrap twine until you reach the end and dab with glue.

 So much fun for spring.

-I love them against this dark nest.
+I love them against this dark nest too.

 I had tons of fun taking photos of them throughout different lighted areas of my house.